aiplanethub/ml-bootcamp-beginner/module-1-data-analysis-visualization-and-statistics/579-Day 1: Data Analytics, Pandas and Working with CSV files.md

 ### Working with CSV files in Python

-* For working CSV files in python, there is an inbuilt module named csv.
+* For working CSV files in Python, there is an inbuilt module named csv.

 * However, a common method for working with CSV files is using Pandas.
-It makes importing and analyzing data much easier.
+It makes importing and analyzing data much more effortless.
 *  One crucial feature of Pandas is its ability to write and read Excel, CSV, and many other types of files.

 ### Pandas read_csv

 * Functions like the Pandas read_csv() method enable you to work with files effectively.
 * The read_csv() function reads the CSV file into a DataFrame object.
-* A CSV file is similar to a two-dimensional table and the DataFrame object represents two dimensional tabular view.
+* A CSV file is similar to a two-dimensional table, and the DataFrame object represents a two-dimensional tabular view.
-* The most basic way to read a csv file in Pandas:
+* The most basic way to read a CSV file in Pandas:
 ```
 import pandas as pd #Import pandas
 pd.read_csv("filename.csv") #reading CSV file